 This includes people with multiple barriers to activity such as: health conditions, poor fitness, isolation, too busy to get outdoors, or considering activity is “not for them”.

 The programme encourages people to get outdoors, amongst our beautiful surroundings and discover the combined health and wellbeing benefits of a more active lifestyle.

-Being outside in the fresh air can give you an enormous boost, improving your mood and reducing anxiety.
+Being outside in the fresh air can give you an enormous boost, improve your mood and reduce anxiety.
 Combine this with including small regular bouts of physical activity, can make a difference to your health.

 Our activity groups are designed to suit the ability of someone taking their first steps into activity and leading a healthier lifestyle.
 The groups, offered across the County, are very sociable, providing an opportunity to meet other people like you in your community.

 CAN Partners and Projects

 CAN is a Devon Local Nature Partnership programme, supported by Sport England and managed by Active Devon.
 Working closely and collaboratively with a wide range of DLNP partners, organisations, groups and individuals we help to establish new opportunities or develop existing ones.

 CAN projects are also key to supporting Social Prescribing (referrals to local, non-clinical services), being adopted by many GPs, nurses and other primary care professionals.

 If you think your organisation could be part of this great initiative and help reach even more inactive people aged 55+ across Devon, Torbay and Plymouth then we’d love to hear from you.